Yeast Infection FAQs

-A:True.
-A recurrent yeast infection occurs when a woman has four or more infections in one year that are not related to antibiotic use.
-Recurrent yeast infections may be related to an underlying medical condition and may require more aggressive treatment.
+A recurrent yeast infection is defined as a yeast infection that occurs four or more times in one year that is not related to taking antibiotics.
+Recurrent yeast infections may be a sign of an underlying medical condition and may require more aggressive therapy than single infections.

 Q:Chlamydia can be mistaken for a vaginal yeast infection.
 True or False?

-A:True.
-Infections other than yeast infections can cause symptoms similar to those seen with vaginal yeast infections.
-These include bacterial vaginosis, chlamydia, and gonorrhea.
-If symptoms are not eliminated by over-the-counter products, you should see your doctor for evaluation.
+Chlamydia symptoms and symptoms of other infections and STDs are similar to those of yeast vaginitis.
+Some conditions that may produce similar signs and symptoms include bacterial vaginosis, chlamydia, and gonorrhea.
+If yeast infection symptoms are not cured by over-the-counter treatments, see your doctor for evaluation.

 Q:How can a vaginal yeast infection be prevented?